-The Missouri Money Follows the Person Demonstration Project has targeted three groups of persons to be involved in the program: persons with developmental disabilities including those with developmental disabilities and mental illness; persons with a physical disability; and the aged.
+The Missouri Money Follows the Person Demonstration Project has targeted three groups of persons to be involved in the program: individuals with developmental disabilities including those with developmental disabilities and mental illness; individuals with a physical disability; and the aged.
 The state agencies involved in providing services to these groups will be surveyed based on the populations they serve.
 Persons with an intellectual or developmental disability (DD) will be served by the Department of Mental Health (DMH) - Division of Developmental Disabilities (DDD).
 The aged (aged 63 and older) and persons with physical disabilities under the age of 63 (PD) will be served by the Department of Health and Senior Services (DHSS) - Division of Senior and Disability Services (DSDS).

 For this reporting period, representatives from the Department of Mental Health - Division of Developmental Disabilities reported no new or pending legislative initiatives that would affect the current MO MFP Program.
 The DMH continues to implement staff positions related to transitions that included Employment Coordinators, Family Support Coordinators, and Community Living Coordinators in each of the Developmental Disabilities Regional Offices.
-The Community Living Coordinators are tasked with providing assistance in locating living situations for individuals interested in transitioning into the community.
+The Community Living Coordinators (CLC) are tasked with aiding in locating living situations for individuals interested in transitioning into the community.
+During this reporting period, both the Kansas City and Central Missouri Regional Offices increased the number of CLCs from one to two.
 Each Regional Office will have a Self-Advocacy Specialist who is to work with families and others on self-awareness and diversity issues.
 The office will also have a Self-Directed Support Coordinator whose role will be to provide guidance, help and support to persons self-directing their services.
 The DMH has continues to use expanded Target Case management (TCM) services to help manage growing caseloads and provide families more access to their service coordinator.
 The DMH also provides onetime transition expenses to qualified individuals.
 These expenses are intended to help with start-up costs for such supports as Behavior Analysis and other expenses such as assistive technology and job support.

 The Division of Developmental Disabilities continues to have a major focus on guardianship outreach in regard to transition for the DD and DD/MI target groups.
 At times, it has proven difficult to obtain guardianship consent for this population.
 To help address this problem, the division developed and implemented a series of approaches.
 This includes the sharing of transition success stories on video and in parent organization meetings, meeting one-on-one with peers, and providing videos on community housing options.
 The MO MFP stakeholder group also addresses this issue with guardians across all target populations.
+On a legal front, HB 626 and SB 465 Guardianship and Conservatorship Reform legislation was introduced in both the Missouri House and the Missouri Senate in 2017.
+This legislation would affect all target groups and would allow for varying degrees of guardianship.
+Although this legislation did not pass in 2017, much work was done with house and senate members to answer questions and provide education regarding the need for guardianship reform.
+Plans are to reintroduce this legislation for 2018 during prefiling which will occur in December 2017.
+A new bill, HB 1553, was filed with the MO House of Representatives and a hearing on this legislation is scheduled to be held in February 2018.
 The division has also made efforts to provide technical assistance and training for DMH's Community Living Coordinators and Service Coordinators in order for them to gain a better understanding of the process for transitioning people with DD out of nursing homes.